Zahir al-Umar: Origins and early life

-Zahir's killing of a man from Tiberias during a brawl, in 1707, prompted Sa'd to move the family from the Tiberias area.
+The Zaydans had left Tiberias after Zahir killed a man from there during a brawl in 1707.
 They settled in Arraba, a village between the market towns of Tiberias, Safed, and Nazareth but away from the main highways, after being offered safe haven there by the chiefs of the Bedouin Banu Saqr tribe, who resided in the village.
 In Arraba, Zahir received a degree of formal education from a Muslim scholar, Abd al-Qadir al-Hifnawi.
 He also learned how to hunt and fight.
 When the nearby village of Bi'ina was attacked by the governor of Sidon sometime between 1713 and 1718, Zahir helped defend the village and evaded the governor's troops.
 According to contemporary chroniclers, this event, along with Zahir's moderate personality, made him a local folk hero.
 His martial talents gained him further respect among the peasantry throughout the 1720s.